 In fact, no, it is not possible to figure everything out on your own… and why should you?
 Heaps of folks before you have already mastered the ropes!
 The trick is to be bold, humble, and proactive enough to seek those gurus out.

 Thank heavens, my forces of boldness, humility, and proactivity all swirled together this month and thus I found myself sharing a heavenly week of tourism with the world’s number one travel blogger, Gary Arndt.

-That’s Gary in the photo to the right, posing in front of the very popular (and rather funny-looking) Roman-style dried and salted fish in one of the many Spanish towns we toured!
+That’s Gary in the photo above, posing in front of the very popular (and rather funny-looking) Roman-style dried and salted fish in one of the many Spanish towns we toured!

 Words cannot express how much I appreciate the blogger secrets Gary has revealed to me over the past seven days, as the delightful Valencia Ministry of Tourism has shown us the sights of this excellent region.